firebolt-db/godocs/docs/sql_reference/commands/queries/explain.md

 ## Example with STATISTICS

-We can explain queries with the `STATISTICS` option to learn how our query optimizer estimated the query plan.
+The following code example uses the `STATISTICS` option to display the logical and physical query plan for the `SELECT` statement, annotated with estimated statistics from Firebolt's query optimizer:

 ```sql